Exhibition Statement 2022:

 June 2010

-At Westfield shopping centre Bondi Junction.
+At the Westfield shopping centre in the Junction.
 Painted on the top floor.
 Looking down.
 I always loved this idea of painting around such an environment because of the advertisements of giant people in sunglasses, and women in poses.
 After about 25 mins was approached by the security guards, it was so obvious to them that I wasn’t permitted to paint there, “unless you have a special permit” so I had to pack up and leave.
 A few days later a guy committed suicide from that top level.

 Only White Water

 It was a rainy day and a windy day and I was feeling resistance to go out.
-I ended up at Bondi Beach.
+I ended up at the Beach.
 The place was empty and the water was only white from the wind.
 It was the type of wind that you can’t hear yourself speak in.
 I turned the car around opened the back door and painted facing out the back with legs getting wet.
 After a while the water was getting into the car, so painting had to be done through the windows.
 It was getting dark and the car wasn’t starting because it died on me.
 The NRMA came about 1/1/2 hours later.
 This was one of the first times finishing the painting there and then.
 When I got home the dinner was cold, the kids where asleep, but the night was young.